Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Entering the Next Town of BeberinoEntering the Next Town of Beberino

-In 1/2 kilometer, arrive in the center of Beberino, after 9.6 kilometers, with the church on your right and a fountain on your left, where you can replenish your water supply if needed.
+After 1/2 kilometer, arrive in the center of Beberino, after 9.6 kilometers, with the church on your right and a pilgrim's fountain on your left, where you can replenish your water supply if needed.

-After walking through Beberino, about 1.0 kilometer from the church along the LE-473 and at about 10.6 kilometers into day two on the Camino de San Salvador, come to this intersection below.
+After walking through Beberino, about 1.0 kilometer from the church along the LE-473 and after about 10.7 kilometers into day two on the Camino de San Salvador, come to this intersection below.
 Turn right here onto the CV-103-1 towards Buiza.

 Take Road to Right Towards BuizaTake Road to Right Towards Buiza

-Snuggle up to this road as you will be on it for about 2.6 kilometers from this turn, along the CV-103-1 until you reach Buiza.
+Snuggle up to the CV-103-1 as you will be on it for about 2.4 kilometers from this turn, along the CV-103-1, steadily climbing, more significantly now, until you reach Buiza.
 It is a quiet road without a lot of traffic, but there are big bends in the road as it climbs, so stay alert at all times, because there is no shoulder to walk upon.

-In about 1.3 kilometers, after the turn, pass by the historic Ermita Virgen del Valle.
+After about 1.3 kilometers from the turn, pass by the historic Ermita Virgen del Valle.

-At about 12.7 km into day two on the Camino San Salvador, come to a wolf on the ridge above!
+After about 12.7 kilometers into day two on the Camino San Salvador, come to a wolf on the ridge above!
 When you see him you know you are getting close to Buiza.
 He fooled us for a moment, then we realized he didn't move!
 Perhaps he is a protector of pilgrims?

 Buiza Town GuardianBuiza Town Guardian